augustosouza8/campus_iot/README.md

 - **Database Seeding**: `reset_db()` utility to drop, recreate, and seed the database with sample data for development.

+- **Testing**: Testcases can be found withing the 'tests' directory.

 ## **Design & Architecture**